arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	> **Note:** The **Application_Error** event is raised to catch any unhandled ASP.NET errors while processing a request.
 The event handler shown above retrieves a reference to the unhandled exception object using **Server.GetLastError** and then uses the **TraceError** method of the **System.Diagnostics.Trace** class to log the error message.

 	>Note that the **Trace** object outputs the message to each listener in its **Listeners** collection, which by default contains an instance of the **DefaultTraceListener** class.
-The role project templates provided by the Windows Azure Tools for Microsoft Visual Studio already include the settings required in the **Web.config** or **App.config** file  of the role to use the **DiagnosticMonitorTraceListener** to write to the Windows Azure diagnostics log.
+The role project templates provided by the Microsoft Azure Tools for Microsoft Visual Studio already include the settings required in the **Web.config** or **App.config** file  of the role to use the **DiagnosticMonitorTraceListener** to write to the Microsoft Azure diagnostics log.
 When using this type of trace listener, the logs are gathered locally in each role.
 The Diagnostic Monitor then copies the information to the storage service account configured in the _ServiceConfiguration.cscfg_ file (transferred trace data is located in the _WADLogsTable_ of the storage account).

 1. Open the **QuoteController.cs** file in the **Controllers** folder of the **FabrikamInsurance** project and add the following method into the **QuoteController** class.